flagg2/result/readme.md

 # Rust-like results for Typescript

-This library provides a Result type for Typescript, similar to the one in Rust.
+This library provides a Result type for Typescript, allowing for better and safer error handling.